 People fully vaccinated with two doses of the Pfizer-BioNTech vaccine are likely to have more than five times lower levels of neutralizing antibodies against the Delta variant (B16172) when compared to the original strain, according to new laboratory data that supports Pfizer’s plans to deliver booster shots in Autumn.

 This antibody’s response was even lower in people who had only received one dose.
-After a single dose of Pfizer-BioNTech, 79 per cent of people had a quantifiable neutralising antibody response against the original strain, but this fell to 50 per cent for Alpha variant (B117), 32 per cent for Delta variant (B16172) and 25 per cent for Beta variant (B1351), showed the study, published as a Research letter in The Lancet on Thursday.
+After a single dose of Pfizer-BioNTech, 79 per cent of people had a quantifiable neutralizing antibody response against the original strain, but this fell to 50 percent for Alpha variant (B117), 32 per cent for Delta variant (B16172), and 25 per cent for Beta variant (B1351), showed the study, published as a Research letter in The Lancet on Thursday.

-The results also show that levels of these antibodies are lower with increasing age and that levels decline over time, while no correlation was observed for sex or body mass index.
+The results also show that these antibodies’ levels are lower with age and that levels decline over time, while no correlation was observed for sex or body mass index.

 “This virus will likely be around for some time to come, so we need to remain agile and vigilant.
 Our study is designed to be responsive to shifts in the pandemic so that we can quickly provide evidence on changing risk and protection,” said Emma Wall, UCLH Infectious Diseases consultant.

 “The most important thing is to ensure that vaccine protection remains high enough to keep as many people out of hospital as possible.
 And our results suggest that the best way to do this is to quickly deliver second doses and provide boosters to those whose immunity may not be high enough against these new variants,” she added.

 The findings also support current plans to reduce the dose gap between vaccines since they found that after just one dose of the Pfizer-BioNTech vaccine, people are less likely to develop antibody levels against the Delta variant as high as those seen against the previously dominant Alpha (B117) variant.